The Persistent Thermal Anomalies in Rocky Worlds: Conclusions

 \begin{enumerate} \item We identify a tentative positive $\mathcal{R}(\tirr)$ trend for M-Earths, in agreement with the previous work by \cite{coy_population-level_2025}.
 Using a linear fit, we find that the intercept is $A=0.879\pm0.036$, and the slope is $B=(9.372\pm3.775)\times10^{-5}$.
 Leaving one planet out will lead to a $\pm2\times10^{-5}$ change in the slope (Appendix \ref{sect:app_robustness_of_trend}). \item We identify a tentative negative $\mathcal{R}(\tirr)$ trend for rocky exoplanets orbiting K-type or hotter stars, using a broken power-law fit.
 An analytical atmospheric heat redistribution efficiency model reveals that, to explain their low measured $\mathcal{R}$, the hottest rocky exoplanets need high albedos or thick atmospheres with surface pressures $\gtrsim100$ times the equilibrium pressure of a vapor atmosphere generated by surface magma. \item We simulate the residual heat evolution of rocky exoplanets using an analytical atmospheric loss model and a 1D rocky planet thermal evolution model.
 We found that the residual heating potential $\Delta\mathcal{R}_{\rm residual}$ of all rocky exoplanets rapidly drops below 0.1 within 100 Myr after formation.
 Hence, residual heating cannot explain the observed thermal excess, unless evidence of very recent atmospheric loss is found. \item We simulate the tidal heating of all rocky exoplanets using the fixed-$\mathcal{Q}$ method assuming both Earth-like and Io-like tidal $\mathcal{Q}$ parameters, and found that $\Delta\mathcal{R}_{\rm tidal}$ of rocky exoplanets do not follow the positive $\mathcal{R}(\tirr)$ trend.
 Some planets may experience intense tidal heating, though their eccentricities are uncertain and their tidal circularization timescales are very short. \item We simulate the induction heating of all rocky exoplanets, assuming a uniform planetary conductivity profile and a strong stellar magnetic field (7.3 kG).
 The thermal excesses produced by induction heating, $\Delta\mathcal{R}_{\rm induction}$, are smaller than $10^{-3}$ for all rocky exoplanets and are therefore too small to be detectable. \end{enumerate}

+In addition, we identify some rocky exoplanets with high thermal excess potentials that are intriguing targets for future characterization.
+TOI-6255 b and TOI-6324 b are among the closest-in M-Earths on the edge of falling into the Roche distance, where the former is the target of a planned JWST/MIRI phase curve observation (GO 8864, PI: Lisa Dang).
+HD 63433 b, HD 219134 d, TOI-2322 c, and HD 28109 b are potential targets for the search for residual heat because of their long atmospheric loss timescales.
+TOI-1238 b, L 168-9 b, and TOI-500 b potentially have high tidal heat fluxes, if their high eccentricities are maintained.

-Our results imply that if the observed thermal emission excesses of rocky exoplanets are indeed astrophysical but not instrumental, they must originate from mechanisms not simulated in this work.
+Our results imply that if the observed thermal emission excesses of rocky exoplanets are indeed astrophysical rather than instrumental, they must arise from mechanisms not simulated in this work.
 Possible mechanisms include stellar contamination, surface albedo and roughness effects, and even annihilation heating of dark matter.
 The JWST-HST joint Rocky Worlds DDT Program will provide additional data points that may elucidate the thermal excess problem and may also detect atmospheres on rocky exoplanets.
 Expected to launch in October 2026, Roman will significantly increase the number of known exoplanets and provide deeper insights into their thermal emission.

 \facilities{NASA Exoplanet Archive \citep{christiansen_nasa_2025}}

 \software{\texttt{CORGI} \citep{lin_interior_2025}, \texttt{CMAPPER} (\href{https://github.com/zhangjis/CMAPPER_rock}{https://github.com/zhangjis/CMAPPER\_rock}), \texttt{Matplotlib} \citep{Hunter_2007_matplotlib}, \texttt{NumPy} \citep{harris2020array}, \texttt{SciPy} \citep{2020SciPy-NMeth}}